 Zekreet Rock Formations:

-When you are driving passed Zekreet, you will see these rock formations in the distnace.
+When you are driving passed Zekreet, you will see these rock formations in the distance.
 In order to get to them you will need a 4 wheel drive vehicle.
-I will go through my experience trying to get there with a car in a separate article 😉
+You can take a look at my article of my experience trying to get there with a car here.

 There are many of these rock formations in the desert.

 Honestly, you could see the majority of Doha in a day or 2 as it’s not really a huge city, and most of the areas you would want to visit are located quite conveniently with the way the city is constructed.
 If you could spend 3 full days that would be ideal.

 YES.
 If you don’t know what you are doing 😉 The food prices are a bit high, although there are lots of excellent choices, as it stands there are not too many fast food options.
 An ice cream cone from an Ice cream shop at the Souk Al Waqif cost me QR18.
 Hotel prices are quite reasonable for what you pay, so if you plan a bit and don’t over eat or over shop, it’s actually not that bad.

 The hotel industry is still up and coming in Qatar because of the World Cup.
 The selection of 5 Star hotels are not the greatest.
 I found most of them to have outdated 90’s style décor so watch carefully before you pay a premium for a “World Class” Hotel brand.
 In terms of location, staying anywhere near the Souk Al Waqif would be ideal as that to me is the “Central” of Doha currently, but as the construction goes on a lot can change very quickly.